Miraplacid Home Contact UsStoreDownloadsMiraplacid NewsMiraplacid ForumSearch at Miraplacid.com

 3. Set AutoSave checkbox to "ON" in System Options.

-In result, Text Driver will work in automatic mode, without user interface and under System account.
+In result, Text Driver will work in automatic mode, without user interface and under user who printed the print job.

 If you will need to change configuration, just open user interface, make your changes and close it.